 Back to top

 Fabric with cut-outs, around which stitching or embroidery may be applied in order to prevent the fabric from ravelling.
-Often referring to metal rings used to reinforce the hole In the case of curtains.
+Often referring to metal rings used to reinforce the hole such as in the case of curtains.

-The ability of a fibre or fabric to return to its normal shape after the removal of stress of being stretched.
+The ability of a fibre or fabric to return to its normal shape after the removal of stress if being stretched.

 A pressing process in which fabrics are engraved with the use of heated rollers under pressure to produce a raised design on the fabric surface.